 - A laser procedure called photodynamic therapy may be used.

 - Your doctor may also suggest chemical skin peeling; removal of scars by dermabrasion; or removal, drainage, or injection of cysts with cortisone.

 People who have cystic acne and scarring may try a medicine called isotretinoin (Accutane).
 You will be watched closely when taking this medicine because of its side effects.

-Pregnant women should NOT take Accutane, because it causes severe birth defects.
-Women taking Accutane must use two forms of birth control before starting the drug and enroll in the iPledge program.
-Your doctor will follow you on this drug and you will have regular blood tests.
+- Women taking Accutane must use two forms of birth control before starting the drug and enroll in the iPledge program.

-Acne usually goes away after the teenage years, but it may last into middle age.
-The condition often responds well to treatment after 6 - 8 weeks, but it may flare up from time to time.
+Most of the time, acne goes away after the teenage years, but it may last into middle age.
+The condition often responds well to treatment after 6 - 8 weeks, but may flare up from time to time.

 Scarring may occur if severe acne is not treated.
-Some people, especially teenagers, can become very depressed if acne is not treated.
+Some people become very depressed if acne is not treated.